Board of Directors

 A spell as full-time councillor, also active at the Convention of Scottish Local Authorities during the late 1990’s, was followed by 10 years involvement in the development and implementation of Scotland’s Drug Strategy.

 Luke has a background in crisis response, homelessness, youth and community work.
-He is founding director of Equally Green CIC.
+He is founding director of Equally Green CIC, a social enterprise working on green jobs for young people in areas of multiple deprivation.
+He also works in faith-based community development and facilitates meditation workshops.
 He lives and works in Govan, Glasgow

 Ewen graduated from the MSc in Human Ecology in 2007.
 He lives in Edinburgh with his girlfriend and their son.
 Ewen teaches biology at Portobello High School where he is known for the fact that he once walked to London in his bare feet.
 This was an action that he took in solidarity with the people of Burma – a story that is told elsewhere.
 Ewen is a qualified Forest School leader and a great believer in the power of positive experiences in the great outdoors.
 He is currently working towards a Summer Mountain Leader qualification.